kumsita0/Apriori-Association-Rule-Mining/README.md

 This project demonstrates **Market Basket Analysis** using the **Apriori Algorithm** in Python.
 The objective is to identify frequently purchased item combinations and generate association rules that provide insights into customer purchasing behavior.

-This project was completed using **Jupyter Notebook** as part of a Data Mining assignment.
+This project was completed using **Jupyter Notebook** as part of a Data Mining project.

 ---